-The Company cannot yet determine the impact of the COVID-19 pandemic on its financial position, results of operations and cash flows for the year ending December 31, 2020 and beyond.
+As of the date of these condensed interim consolidated financial statements, the Company cannot yet determine the impact of the COVID-19 pandemic on its financial position, results of operations and cash flows for the year ending December 31, 2020 and beyond.
 The foregoing notwithstanding, as the Company's business plan is impacted by its ability to obtain financing through global financial markets, it is anticipated that should the COVID-19 pandemic and/or the general depression of financial markets persist, the Company's ability to access financing on favourable terms may be negatively impacted.

-As part of its response to the COVID-19 crisis and the resulting global economic instability, the Company has implemented immediate cost saving measures, including reductions to discretionary expenditures.
+As part of its response to the COVID-19 crisis and the resulting global economic instability, the Company has implemented certain cost saving measures, including reductions to discretionary expenditures.